First-Year Registration Questions

 Carleton does have health, counselling, and prescription pick-up available on campus for students to use.
 Find out more information about it at Health and Counselling.

-Students are automatically opted in to and pay for the CUSA health plan that provides extended health, dental and vision benefits.
+Students who are taking at least 4 courses (2.0 credits) in the Fall Term are automatically covered by CUSA Health and Dental Plan that provides extended health, dental, and vision benefits.
 You can read more here.

-International students are automatically opted in to and pay for UHIP, which is similar to OHIP, as well as the CUSA health plan.
+International students are automatically opted in to and pay for UHIP, which is similar to OHIP, as well as the CUSA Health and Dental Plan.
 You can read more here.

 - What Mental Health Resources are available to students?